katilp/opendata-howto-docker-pre-exercise/index.md

 the open data workshop in January 2023.
 This is *not* a full introduction to Docker, however, we do take time to explain some key concepts that should make your experience a smooth one.

-To interface with the open data from the CMS experiment, on could use virtual machines (VMs), but in this workshop, we will only use the Docker container environment.
-You may find both VMs and containers mentioned in some instructions, and in that case, always follow the instructions for containers.
+To interface with the open data from the CMS experiment, one could use virtual machines (VMs), but in this workshop, we will only use the Docker container environment.
+You may find both VMs and containers mentioned in some instructions that are linked from the tutorial lesson.
+In that case, always follow the instructions for containers.

 <!-- this is an html comment -->